DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims under pre-AIA 35 U.S.C.
 103(a), the examiner presumes that the subject matter of the various claims was commonly owned at the time any inventions covered therein were made absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and invention dates of each claim that was not commonly owned at the time a later invention was made in order for the examiner to consider the applicability of pre-AIA 35 U.S.C.
 103(c) and potential pre-AIA 35 U.S.C.
 102(e), (f) or (g) prior art under pre-AIA 35 U.S.C.
 103(a).

-6. Claims 1-4, 7, 9, 10, 13-16, and 18 are rejected under pre-AIA 35 U.S.C.
+3. Claims 1-4, 7, 9, 10, 13-16, and 18 are rejected under pre-AIA 35 U.S.C.
 103(a) as being unpatentable over Humphreys et al. (WO 2004/035792; cited on the IDS of 23 May 2022), Soares et al. (Biotechnol Appl Biochem 32: 127-135, 2000), Arunakumari et al. (WO 2007/108955; cited on the IDS of 23 May 2022), Davies et al. (WO 2009/135656; cited on the IDS of 23 May 2022), and Wan et al. (US 2007/0292442).
-The basis for this rejection is set forth at pages 9-13 of the previous Office Action of 06 May 2025.
+The basis for this rejection is set forth at pages 4-9 of the previous Office Action of 06 November 2025 and at pages 9-13 of the Office Action of 06 May 2025 and is reiterated herein below for convenience.

 Humphreys et al. teach purification of a recombinant antibody, including fragments such as Fab, produced in E. coli host cells from the periplasmic extract using two chromatography steps (and performed on chromatography columns), as required by instant claims 1-3 and 15 (page 6, lines 19-22; page 21, lines 18-32 through page 22, lines 1-11).
-Specifically, Humphreys et al. disclose that a mixture containing Fab fragments is subjected to cation exchange chromatography on a SP sepharose column (from Pharmacia) and the resultant eluate subsequently subjected to anion exchange chromatography on a Poros HQ column, as required by instant claims 1-4 and 10 (page 21, last paragraph through page 23).
+Specifically, Humphreys et al. disclose that a mixture containing Fab fragments is subjected to cation exchange chromatography on a SP sepharose column (from Pharmacia) and the resultant eluate (in a pH 8.0 buffer) subsequently subjected to anion exchange chromatography on a Poros HQ column, as required by instant claims 1-4 and 10 (page 21, last paragraph through page 23).
 It is noted that the SP Sepharose column of Humphreys et al. is a sulphopropyl (SP) chromatography column, as evidenced by Soares et al. (see page 30, column 1, 3rd full paragraph)).

 Humphreys et al. teach that after centrifugation to remove cell debris, the supernatant is adjusted to a pH of typically pH 4.5, 5.0, or 6.0 (prior to the first chromatography step, the pH is of between 4.0 and 5.0), meeting the limitations of instant claim 7 (page 21, lines 19-25).